 The success of our operations and development projects depend in part on our ability to attract and retain geologists, engineers, metallurgists and other personnel with specialized skill and knowledge about the mining industry in the geographic areas in which we operate.
 The number of persons skilled in exploration and development of mining properties is limited and competition for such persons is intense.
 As our business grows, we may require additional key financial, administrative, and mining personnel as well as additional operations staff.
 There can be no assurance that we will be successful in attracting, training, and retaining qualified personnel as competition for persons with these skill sets increases.
+Due to travel restrictions as a result of the COVID-19 crisis we may be unable to source additional personnel from outside the local area, which may greatly reduce the number of potential qualified candidates for key positions.
 If we are unable to attract and retain sufficiently trained, skilled or experienced personnel, our business may suffer and we may experience significantly higher staff or contractor costs, which could have a material adverse effect on our operations and financial condition.